Login

 Building bridges while keeping 'elbows up'

-The Gordie Howe Bridge, designed to connect Windsor and Detroit, is due to be completed this year amid heightened tension between the US and Canada
+Gordie Howe Bridge, to connect Windsor and Detroit, set for completion amid US and Canada tension

 A statue of legendary NHL player Gordie Howe in Joe Louis Arena in Detroit, Michigan.
 The hockey great's style of play was described as "elbows up," meaning "to protect yourself or fight back."
 It has become a rallying cry among Canadians in response to the U.S. administration's recent trade threats.
 (Getty Images)